anduschain/anduschain-java-example/README.md

 ### 3) deploy contract
     //SimpleStorage is a pre-compiled solidity contract code.
     SimpleStorage ss = SimpleStorage.deploy(...)

+    or createContractTransaction(...)
+    AnduschainRawTransaction artm = AnduschainRawTransaction.createContractTransaction(
+        new BigInteger("2"),
+        nonce,
+        new BigInteger("23809523805524"),
+        new BigInteger("2100000"),
+        BigInteger.ZERO,
+        getSimpleStorageBinary() // read file (solidity/compiledFile.bin)
+    );

 ### 4) Get the transaction recipt
     ss.getTransactionReceipt()
+    or see waitTransactionReceipt(String transactionHash)